rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

     WAFO - Wave Analysis for Fatigue and Ocean \
     MIL-STD-810 - Military standard \
     ICP - Integrated Circuit Piezoelectric \
   ],
   abstract: [
-    Everyday kitchen products must quietly absorb thousands of hours of vibration and heat before anyone considers replacement.
-Reproducing that life in a laboratory often demands long rigid endurance campaigns that slow learning and inflate cost.
-This thesis presents and validates a method that compresses vibration endurance tests for complex electromechanical assemblies while keeping the underlying physics of fatigue and transient response intact.

-    The backend printed circuit board of Thermomix#super[#sym.trademark.registered] TM7 acts as the central study object.
-It is a lightly damped, resonance rich, mixed-signal power assembly excited by motor loads and occasional severe events.
-Multi-axis vibration time histories and a pronounced high load blending event were measured.
-From these recordings, power spectral densities (PSDs) were estimated then converted to fatigue damage spectra (FDS) using two complementary paths.
-One path uses time domain rainflow counting of single degree of freedom response.
-The other uses frequency domain spectral moments with a probabilistic damage rate model.
-Modal contributions were time-weighted to form a composite spectrum that represents the cumulative fatigue potential of the full operating profile.

-    An analytical inversion first produced an equivalent PSD profile.
-Time compression scaling transformed this baseline into families of accelerated spectra.
-A smooth peak following envelope retained resonance driven damage energy while removing impractical narrow notches and making profiles executable on a shaker.

-    Physical credibility was checked by comparing extreme response spectra (ERS) derived from each accelerated profile with the shock response spectrum (SRS) envelope of the recorded transient event.
-Most sensor axis combinations remained within limits even at short durations.
-A small number of high response locations set natural bounds on the shortest feasible test length and demonstrated realistic structural constraint.

-    The method condensed an endurance demand of about 800 hours into laboratory specifications measured in tens of hours with viable cases near 12 hours and a more aggressive case near 4.5 hours while retaining dominant fatigue carrying frequencies and peak behaviour.
-All processing and synthesis steps are implemented in the open source Python toolkit VibeAccelKit enabling transparent and repeatable workflows.

-    The principal contributions are an integrated loop that links spectral damage estimation with response validation a practical broadband inversion refinement executable spectra suitable for control and a clear route to future progress in multi-point control adaptive resonance tracking strain based durability assessment and thermo mechanical integration.
-The work shows that endurance qualification can be made markedly faster without sacrificing authenticity of structural experience.
+This thesis presents a method for accelerating vibration endurance testing by creating a laboratory Power Spectral Density, or PSD, that reflects the vibration loads experienced during real operation.
+The approach begins with time-domain measurements taken from the Thermomix#super(sym.trademark.registered) TM7 backend printed circuit board during normal use.
+These measurements are converted into individual and combined Fatigue Damage Spectra, which describe how different frequencies contribute to material fatigue.
+The combined spectrum is then used to generate an accelerated PSD that produces the same level of damage in a shorter time.

+A Python library VibeAccelKit was developed to calculate the spectra, construct the combined fatigue profile, and create the accelerated test PSD.
+The workflow also includes validation through fatigue damage comparison and through shock and energy response spectra.
+The final PSD was tested on a uniaxial shaker to evaluate how well the laboratory environment reproduced the critical vibration content found in the real machine.

+The results show that the method can recreate the important damaging frequencies while significantly reducing total test duration.
+The presented workflow offers a practical and repeatable way to translate operational vibration into a meaningful endurance test for complex electronic assemblies.
   ],
   acknowledgements: [
-    _First and foremost, I would like to thank my supervisor and mentor, Clément Corselli, for his invaluable teachings, for believing in me, and for consistently bringing out the best in me.
-I would also like to thank Dr.-Ing.
-Philipp Ingelath and Dr. Roland Kraus for the wisdom and guidance that made it possible to carry out my thesis as smoothly and efficiently as I did._
+    _First and foremost, I would like to thank my supervisor and mentor, *Clément Corselli*, for his invaluable teachings, for believing in me, and for consistently bringing out the best in me.
+I would also like to thank *Dr.-Ing.
+Philipp Ingelath* and *Dr. Roland Kraus* for the wisdom and guidance that made it possible to carry out my thesis as smoothly and efficiently as I did, and *Chris Sensor* from Siemens US for his helpful discussions and technical input, which helped steer this work in the right direction._

+    _My deepest gratitude to *Prof. Dr.-Ing.
+Bettar Ould el Moctar* for supervising the academic side of this work, and to *Dr.-Ing.
+Galal Galal* for his insights and encouragement throughout the project._

     _I thank my mother, sister, and grandparents for their unwavering support.
 I could not have come to Germany or been blessed with the opportunities I’ve had without them.
-Last but not least, I would like to thank my friends and Diana, my love, all of whom listened to my incessant rambling about Fatigue Damage Spectrum and vibration when they really didn’t have to._
+Last but not least, I would like to thank my friends and *Diana*, my love, all of whom listened to my incessant rambling about Fatigue Damage Spectrum and vibration when they really didn’t have to._
-  ],
-  dedication: [
-    #set text(font: "Times New Roman", size: 12pt)

-    _To humanity and its everlong pursuit of understanding vibration, to every creature born from entropy that shape our universe, and to white monsters for fueling me along the way._

   ],
   doc,